walshbr/introduction-to-text-analysis/crowdsourcing/prism_part_two.md

 Below these main parameters for your text, you will be asked to make some other choices that may be less intuitive:
 ![listed vs unlisted prism interface](/assets/prism_create_two.png)

 By default, *Prism* assumes that the text you will upload and all its markings will be made available to the public.
-Selecting **unlisted** will make your *Prism* private so that it will be viewable only to people with the URL.
-Once you create the *Prism*, your asf
+Selecting **unlisted** will make your *Prism* private so that it will be viewable only to people to whom you send the URL.
+Once you create the *Prism*, you will want to be extra certain that you copy that URL down somewhere so that you can send it out to your group.

 Explain how you can upload things